BrandonBoone/PremierPowerUp/README.md

 ## Updating

-Scripts are set up to automatically update.
-You can check for updates from within the Tampermonkey or Greasemonkey menu, or click on the install link again to get the update.
+PremierPowerUp is set to automatically update.
+You can also check for updates from within the Tampermonkey menu, or click on the install link again to get the update.

 ## Issues